-10.1.12.1.
+- 10.1.12.1.
 Should a committee wish to provide additional drags beyond what is required by rule 12.8.2., they must decide to do so prior to the start of competition and must notify the judges, Circuit Director and WPRA office.
 The ground throughout the barrel pattern must be dragged after the same number of contestants for all slacks and performances.
 Committee shall post written notice of additional drags in the same manner and location that other ground rules are posted.
-Depending on timing, the additional drags may not be reflected in the ground rules for the rodeo on wpra.com.

-10.1.13.
-The stock contractor providing calves for WPRA Breakaway Roping must be a PRCA member in good standing, unless approved by the WPRA Roping
+Depending on timing, the additional drags may not be reflected in the ground rules for the rodeo on wpra.com. - 10.1.13.
+For breakaway roping, there shall be a minimum of 10 head for each paid performance in all events where slack is run, unless otherwise approved by the WPRA Roping Director. - 10.1.14.
+The stock contractor providing calves for WPRA Breakaway Roping must be a PRCA member in good standing, unless approved by the WPRA Roping Director. - 10.1.15.
+Breakaway will be set up for at least 10 in each performance unless otherwise approved and stated in the ground rules.

-Director.